AkhilP9182/EVA5---Extensive-Vision-AI/S4/README.md

 Maximum Test Accuracy Acheived : **99.9%** (at Epoch 11) <br />
 Corresponding Train Accuracy   : **99.3%** (at Epoch 11)

 **Observations**: With the introduction of batchnorm, the test accuracy reached 98.7% within 1 epoch.
 We were able to reach an accuracy of 99.3 for validation data, but also observed that at many instances the the accuracy on training data was nearly 100%, which points to the problem of overfitting.
-To combat that issue, we will see the use of droput in the next layer.
+To combat that issue, we will see the use of droput in the next layer.([Link to Version 2 Logs](https://github.com/AkhilP9182/EVA5---Extensive-Vision-AI/blob/main/S4/training_logs_all_versions/version_2.txt))

 ## **Version 3 (BatchNorm + 1 Dropout Layer):**